ComputerChemistry/ComputerChemistry/README.md

 # Hello, there!
 I'm Carlos 👋 💻

 - 💻 Computer Science Student @soyUNISON.
 My areas of interest are Software Engineering and Databases.
+- 🔭 Linux enthusiast with a passion for experimenting and exploring new technologies.
 - 🌱 Software Developer passionate about developing new technologies to connect people and build community.
 - 💬 Currently, I'm working with the following technologies:
   - C++ 🧑‍🎓